 Taurai Horton, who graduated from the EmployAbility scheme and spoke at the event, said: “Through the EmployAbility scheme I realised I could achieve much more than I ever imagined.

 “If it wasn’t for people believing in me, I would never have had the chance to prove myself.
-Now I’m playing an important role in the Sustainability & Climate Change team at National Grid.”
+Now I’m playing an important role in the Sustainability and Climate Change team at National Grid.”

 The EmployAbility scheme has also received government approval.
 Minister for Disabled People, Justin Tomlinson MP, said: “The EmployAbility Programme is an excellent example of how a business can build a strong and talented workforce while giving opportunities to young disabled people.